rclancyc/rclancyc.github.io/_projects/neuro.md

 [^4]: Mosher, John C., Richard M. Leahy, and Paul S. Lewis.
 "EEG and MEG: forward solutions for inverse methods."
 IEEE Transactions on biomedical engineering 46.3 (1999): 245-259.

+[^5]: Ilmoniemi, Risto J., and Jukka Sarvas.
+Brain signals: physics and mathematics of MEG and EEG.
+Mit Press, 2019.

-[^5]: Liu, Dong C., and Jorge Nocedal.
+[^6]: Liu, Dong C., and Jorge Nocedal.
 "On the limited memory BFGS method for large scale optimization."
 Mathematical programming 45.1 (1989): 503-528.